 In addition, Marr’s fundamental insight was that sparse levels of neural activity in area CA3 and espe- cially the dentate gyrus (DG) granule cells, will drive the creation of cell assemblies that involve a distinct combination of neurons for each event, otherwise known as pattern separation (Marr, 1971; O’Reilly & McClelland, 1994; Yassa & Stark, 2011).
 As a consequence, the DG to CA3 pathway has the capability to minimize interference from learning across even closely overlapping episodes (e.g., where you parked your car today vs. where you parked it yesterday).
 Note that it is the patterns of activity over area CA3 that constitute the principal hippocampal representation of an episodic memory, and learning in these CA3 synapses is thus essential for cementing the storage of these memories.
 Overall, the basic tenets established by Hebb and Marr account for a vast amount of behavioral and neural data on hippocampal function, and represents one of the most widely accepted theories in neuroscience (Eichenbaum, 2016; Milner, Squire, & Kandel, 1998; O’Reilly, Bhattacharyya, Howard, & Ketz, 2014; Yonelinas, Ranganath, Ekstrom, & Wiltgen, 2019)

 Although almost every biologically-based computational model of hippocampal function incorporates Hebbian plasticity, it is notable that Hebbian learning is computationally suboptimal in various respects, especially in terms of overall learning capacity (Abu-Mostafa & St. Jacques, 1985; Treves & Rolls, 1991).
-In models that rely solely on Hebbian learning, whenever two neurons are active together, the synaptic weight between them is increased, regardless of how necessary that change might be to achieve better memory recall.
+In models that rely solely on Hebbian learning, the local activity of the sending and receiving neurons drives synaptic weight changes, regardless of how necessary those changes might be to achieve better memory recall.
 As a result, such models do not know when to stop learning, and continue to drive synaptic changes beyond what is actually necessary to achieve effective pattern completion.
-The consequence of this “learning overkill” is that all those unnecessary synaptic weight changes end up driving more interference with the weights needed to recall other memories, significantly reducing overall memory capacity.
-Even the high degree of pattern separation in the DG and CA3 pathways might not be sufficient to make up for the interference caused by reliance on Hebbian learning.
+The consequence of this “learn- ing overkill” is that all those unnecessary synaptic weight changes end up driving more interference with the weights needed to recall other memories, significantly reducing overall memory capacity.
+Even the high degree of pattern separation in the DG and CA3 pathways might not be sufficient to make up for the interfer- ence caused by reliance on Hebbian learning.
 Although it is difficult to quantitatively assess the capacity of the hippocampus in various species, there is reason to believe that even the high degree of pattern separation in the DG and CA3 pathways might not be sufficient to make up for the interference caused by reliance on Hebbian learning.

-Although the simplest form of Hebbian learning is widely understood to be impractical given that weights are unbounded, the issue of unnecessary learning is not addressed by various forms of normalization and bounding (which we incorporated into our previous hippocampal models), including BCM (Bienenstock, Cooper, & Munro, 1982) Oja’s rule and variants (Oja, 1989; O’Reilly & Munakata, 2000).
-One logical alternative to the Hebbian approach is to introduce a self-limiting learning mechanism that drives only synaptic changes that are absolutely necessary to support effective function.
+Although the simplest form of Hebbian learning is widely understood to be impractical given that weights are unbounded, the various forms of normalization and bounding that are widely used (which we had in- corporated into our previous hippocampal models), including BCM (Bienenstock, Cooper, & Munro, 1982) and Oja’s rule and variants (Oja, 1989; O’Reilly & Munakata, 2000), still do not have a way of limiting learning in relation to overall recall success.
+Thus, a logical alternative to the Hebbian approach is to in- troduce a self-limiting learning mechanism that drives only synaptic changes that are absolutely necessary to support effective function.
 However, determining this minimal amount of learning can be challenging:

-how can local synaptic changes “know” what is func- tionally necessary in terms of the overall memory system function?
+how can local synaptic changes “know” what is functionally necessary in terms of the overall memory sys- tem function?
 One well-established class of such learning mechanisms are error-driven learning rules: by driving synaptic changes directly in proportion to a functionally-defined error signal, learning automatically stops when that error signal goes to zero.
-For ex-

-ample, the well-known Rescorla-Wagner learning rule for classical conditioning (Rescorla & Wagner, 1972) is an instance of the delta-rule error-driven learning rule (Widrow & Hoff, 1960):
+For example, the well-known Rescorla-Wagner learning rule for classical conditioning (Rescorla & Wagner, 1972) is an instance of the delta-rule error-driven learning rule (Widrow & Hoff, 1960):

 dW = x(r − y), (1)